📅December 14, 2025

 Tracking your blood pressure trends can help you and your doctor make better decisions.
 Consider keeping a daily log or using a monitoring tool to stay informed.

-Remember: occasional spikes aren’t dangerous — it’s the pattern that matters.
+Remember: occasional spikes aren't dangerous — it's the pattern that matters.
 A single elevated reading after a feast is normal.
-But if high numbers repeat across several mornings — especially with other risk factors — it’s worth a conversation with your care team.
+But if high numbers repeat across several mornings — especially with other risk factors — prompt medical evaluation can prevent progression to prediabetes or type 2 diabetes.

 Wrapping It Up With Warmth